-The time to solution, broken into data staging, training and evaluation components, is illustrated in Figure 1 for each submission.
+The time to solution, broken into data staging, training and evaluation components, is illustrated in Fig. 1 for each submission.

-4.1.1 Discussion of data staging time: The data staging time ($T{staging}$) is shown in Table 5 for the systems where it was measured.
-We observe that it is very different for the two benchmarks - by interpolation to 1024 GPUs, ABCI handles staging for CosmoFlow more than 5× faster than for DeepCAM.
-This difference comes not only from the fact that DeepCAM's data set is 73% larger than CosmoFlow's, but also from the data reduction ratio by compression, which is 88% for CosmoFlow but only 23% for DeepCAM.
+4.1.1 Discussion of data staging time: The data staging time ( $T{staging}$ ) is shown in Table 5 for the systems where it was measured, along with the ratio to the average epoch time, $T{epoch}$ .
+We observe that the staging times are very different for the two benchmarks.
+By interpolation, ABCI handles staging for CosmoFlow more than 5× faster than for DeepCAM in absolute terms.
+This difference comes not only from the fact that DeepCAM's data set is 73% larger than CosmoFlow's, but also from the data reduction ratio by compression, which is 88% for CosmoFlow, whereas it is only 23% for DeepCAM.